 This is how the silk looks after throwing but before degumming.

 The degumming process is a simmering process with a couple of chemicals in the simmering water.
-But not hard.

 After the silk simmers and is rinsed it has a bath in a citric acid solution and another little rinse and then it dries.